Caleb & Brown

 Bitcoin is created using a process called Bitcoin mining, which involves using computing power to solve complex cryptographic problems on the Bitcoin network.
 Every time a new block is mined, it creates Bitcoins, which miners receive as a reward for contributing their computing power to the Bitcoin network.

 When the first block was mined in 2009, the block reward was 50 Bitcoin.
-As a core function of Bitcoin’s deflationary design, this reward is halved roughly every four years (every 210,000 blocks), which increases scarcity and demand and this has historically resulted in a price surge.
-This event is known as the halving.
+As a core function of Bitcoin’s disinflationary and deflationary design, this reward is halved roughly every four years (every 210,000 blocks), which reduces the supply of new Bitcoin entering circulation.

 How Does Bitcoin mining Work?